Coders Kit Logo

 Reaction Time Tester

 Test your visual reflexes with this precise reaction time test.
-Measure your brain's processing speed in milliseconds and compete with friends.
+The ultimate human benchmark test for measuring your brain's processing speed in milliseconds.

 Reaction Test